Time evolution#

 Gates#

-class yastn.tn.fpeps.Gate_local(G: tuple = None, site: tuple = None)[source]#
+class yastn.tn.fpeps.Gate(G: tuple = None, sites: tuple = None)[source]#

-Create new instance of Gate_local(G, site)
+Create new instance of Gate(G, sites)

-yastn.tn.fpeps.gates.distribute(geometry, gates_nn=None, gates_local=None) Gates[source]#
+yastn.tn.fpeps.gates.distribute(geometry, gates_nn=None, gates_local=None, symmetrize=True) Gates[source]#

 Distributes gates homogeneous over the lattice.